Larchmont Charter School: History

 Larchmont Charter School opened exclusively as an elementary school of 120 students in September 2005.
-Founded by a core group of families frustrated with public education in Los Angeles, Larchmont's goal was to provide "an exceptional public education" via the charter school model.
+Founded by Lindsay Sturman leading a core group of families frustrated with public education in Los Angeles, Larchmont's goal was to provide "an exceptional public education" via the charter school model.
 Over time, the school added more and more grades, until it had four campuses and went all the way through senior year of high school.

 Since government funding alone does not pay for all of the school's needs, Larchmont fundraises via events like silent auctions, featuring performers including Jim Bianco.
 In 2016, Larchmont Charter High School graduated its first class of forty-three students, with former Larchmont board member and parent Mark Feuerstein giving the graduation address.
 Joshua Groban, Associate Justice of the Supreme Court of California, is another former board member of the school.

 Though Larchmont has a reputation for being focused on arts and academics, with more limited athletics, Larchmont Charter's women's basketball team won a high school city championship in 2022.

 Campuses

-Though named for the Larchmont neighborhood of Los Angeles, in which many of the school's founding families reside, none of Larchmont's four campuses are located in the neighborhood.
-Each of the four provides different grade levels, spanning kindergarten to twelfth grade.
+Though named for the Larchmont neighborhood of Los Angeles, in which many of the school's founding families reside, none of Larchmont's five campuses are located in the neighborhood.
+Each of the five provides different grade levels, spanning kindergarten to twelfth grade.